 Make an Anthropologie-Inspired DIY Woven Basket

+Do you love to use baskets in your home?
+Have you ever considered making one yourself?
 By now, you know I love a good DIY project.
-I love a good hack, too, such as this Anthropologie~inspired DIY woven basket.
+I love a good hack, too.
+This Anthropologie-inspired DIY woven basket is a great way to try your hand at making a basket.

 Whether it’s a home decor accessory, a paint project, a party decoration, a tablescape enhancement or a gift idea, count me in.
 I love the opportunity to find new ideas to transform old or unused objects into more decorative and practical uses.
-This Anthropologie~inspired DIY woven basket was easier than I thought.
+This Anthropologie~inspired DIY woven basket was easier than you would think..

 I needed a new waste paper basket for a desk area with a small opening below in our kitchen.
 I needed some inspiration so I went shopping online.